-Founded in 1927 by Sofu Teshigahara, the Sogetsu school offered a completely modern approach to ikebana.
-In 1930, Teshigahara participated in writing a “Manifesto of New Ikebana”, a radical document influenced by the avant-garde movement in Europe.
-He announced that ikebana would, from then on, became one of the contemporary fine arts using all kinds of material in addition to plants.
+Founded in 1927 by Sofu Teshigahara, the Sogetsu school offered an unconventional approach to ikebana.
+In 1930, he participated in writing a “Manifesto of New Ikebana”, a radical document influenced by the avant-garde movement in Europe.
+Teshigahara announced that ikebana would, from then on, became one of the contemporary fine arts using all kinds of material in addition to plants.
 Sofu traveled extensively and made life-long friends with Miro, Dali, Gaudi and Tapies.
 Time magazine described him as the “Picasso of Flowers.”

 Today, Akane Teshigahara is the fourth Iemoto of the Sogetsu School.
 Continuing her father’s legacy, she is a powerful installation artist who strives to incorporate Ikebana in all aspects of contemporary life.
 She is also a champion of Ikebana with all age groups, increasing the involvement of young people and children in this evolving art form.